 COURSE: GROUNDWORKER (LEVEL 2)

 QUALIFICATION: Apprenticeship

 TYPICAL DURATION: 18 months

+CAMPUS: Part of the Construction Centre of Excellence at The Priory Lincoln

+Academy

-CAMPUS: Part of the Construction Centre of Excellence at The Priory Lincoln Academy 'Usually the first tradesperson on a construction site, groundworkers set out and prepare the sub-surfaces ready for the structural work to begin, installing drainage systems, concreting, carrying out de-vegetation, interpreting design specifications and more.'
+'Usually the first tradesperson on a construction site, groundworkers set out and prepare the sub-surfaces ready for the structural work to begin, installing drainage systems, concreting, carrying out de-vegetation, interpreting design specifications and more.

 Go Construct

 APPRENTICESHIP GROUNDWORKER LEVEL 2

 DESCRIPTION OF COURSE

 Apprentices will demonstrate an understanding of the core knowledge in relation to groundworks along with the skills and behaviours required to be fully competent in one of the industry's most important activities.
 The majority of an apprentice's time is spent doing 'on-the-job' training, meaning apprentices are learning the knowledge and skills in a practical, real-work environment.
+Practical groundworks training will take place on site, or at our purpose built specialist training facility for Construction, the Keyworth Centre.

 ASSESSMENT

 Throughout your apprenticeship, you will be supported to showcase how you have developed the knowledge, skills and behaviours required by your apprenticeship standards.
 These standards have been written by employers.
-Your Occupational Expert will support you to develop a portfolio of evidence, in preparation for your endpoint assessment, which you will do at the end of your programme after completing the minimum duration required.
+Your Occupational Expert will support you to develop a portfolio of evidence, in preparation for your end-point assessment, which you will do at the end of your programme after completing the minimum duration required.

 End-point assessments may involve interviews, a work project, a practical assignment, or written or multiple choice tests.

-ENRICHMENT OPPORTUNITIES

-Practical groundwork training will be delivered in collaboration with employers to ensure apprentices receive a range of experiences and develop expertise in a wide range of groundwork practices.

-All apprentices will also receive a PSHE curriculum, including sessions on health and wellbeing, careers and employability, and living in the wider world.

 WHY STUDY GROUNDWORK?